Smilo-platform/ethereum-keys-sgx/README.md

         --data=<string>     ❍ Additional data to send with transaction [default:  ]

-        -n, --noprefix      ❍ Does not add the ethereum message prefix when signing or verifying a signed message.
+        -n, --noprefix      ❍ Does not add the smilo message prefix when signing or verifying a signed message.
 Messages signed with no prefix are NOT ECRecoverable!
 ```
 &nbsp;